Grindr: Original ownership (2009–2015)

-After acquisition (2016–present)
+After acquisition (2016–2019)

 In January 2016, Grindr announced that it had sold a 60% stake in the company for $93 million to a Chinese video game development firm, Kunlun Tech Co Ltd (formerly Beijing Kunlun Tech Co Ltd).
 In January 2018, Kunlun purchased the remainder of the company for $152 million.

 In March 2018, Grindr introduced a new feature that, if opted into, sends the user a reminder every three to six months to get an HIV test.

 In August 2018, the Kunlun executive board granted permission for an initial public offering for Grindr.
 In March 2019, Kunlun started seeking for a buyer of Grindr after the Committee on Foreign Investment in the United States (CFIUS) had informed Kunlun that having the app owned by a Chinese company posed a national security risk.
 This also led Kunlun to halt its plans for an IPO for Grindr.

 In July 2019, Grindr released Grindr Unlimited, a new premium version of the app that allows subscribers to unsend messages, go Incognito, see unlimited profiles in the cascade, see who has viewed them, see typing status, and use all the premium features of Grindr XTRA.
 In November 2019, Grindr launched Grindr Web, a free desktop version of the app built for users who prefer to chat from their computer or laptop.
 Designed for "quick and discreet" chat while at the office, it employs a generic email interface and mimics computer file folders in place of user profiles.
-This service has since been discontinued.
+This service has since been made a feature of the paid version, Grindr Unlimited.

+In 2025, Grindr tested gAI (pronounced gay-eye), with six A.I. features, intended for a premium version of the app.